 Let’s say your business is going to ecommerce for the first time and your current website is built on a DXP, such as Kentico.
-You want to add some very specific B2B ecommerce functionality, but you don’t want to completely rebuild your core website.
+You want to add some very specific B2B ecommerce functionality, but you don’t want to rebuild your core website completely.

-One solution would be to implement Znode’s headless ecommerce solution to power your online cart, order management, and product logistics.
-When implementing headless ecommerce, you are able to leverage your CMS for what it does best and your commerce system for what it does best.
+One solution would be implementing Znode’s headless ecommerce solution to power your online cart, order management, and product logistics.
+When implementing headless ecommerce, you can leverage your CMS for what it does best and your commerce system for what it does best.
 It is a win-win.

 What headless ecommerce isn’t

-A common misconception we encounter with headless ecommerce is that people expect it to be more than it is.
+A common misconception with headless ecommerce is that people expect it to be more than it is.

 By its very nature, headless ecommerce serves a specific purpose.
 It has a narrow set of very important functions that are critical to running an ecommerce business.
 A headless ecommerce platform houses your customer and logistics data.
 Other digital properties then call upon that data through various connection points as needed.

-For example, the cart itself—what the customer actually sees and experiences online—must be designed and customized for most clients.
-When a B2B customer is using that cart, your website may call upon the headless ecommerce platform to access customer-specific pricing, unique rules, and business logic giving them a tailored experience.
+For example, the cart itself—what the customer sees and experiences online—must be designed and customized for most clients.
+When a B2B customer uses that cart, your website may call upon the headless ecommerce platform to access customer-specific pricing, unique rules, and business logic giving them a tailored experience.